Log-concavity and discrete degrees of freedom: Introduction

-More recently, Johnson in \cite{J07} considered $\ULC(\infty)$ random variables in the context of Shannon entropy $H(X)=-\sum \mu(n) \log \mu(n)$, where we use the convention $0 \log 0 =0$.
-He proved that the Poisson distribution maximizes entropy in the class of ultra log–concave distributions under fixed mean.
+More recently, Johnson in \cite{J07} considered ultra-log-concave random variables in the context of Shannon entropy $H(X)$.
+He proved that the Poisson distribution maximises entropy in the class of ultra log–concave distributions under fixed mean.
 The author uses an interesting semigroup technique based on adding Poisson random variable and the operation of \emph{thinning}.
 Simple proof of this result was given by Yu in \cite{Y09}.
-In fact the author proved that if $X \in \ULC(n)$ and $S \sim \Bin(n,\frac{\E X}{n})$ so that $\E X = \E S$, then for any convex $\phi:\R \to \R$ one has $\E \phi(X) \leq \E \phi(S)$.
-Similarly, if $X \in \ULC(\infty)$ and $Z \sim \Pois(\E X)$ so that $\E X = \E Z$, then $\E \phi(X) \leq \E \phi(Z)$.
+The author proved that if $X$ is ultra-log-concave and $Z \sim \Pois(\E X)$ so that $\E X = \E Z$, then $\E \phi(X) \leq \E \phi(Z)$ for any convex function $\phi:\R \to \R$.
 Johnson's result follows from this statement easily by using Gibbs' inequality.
 In \cite{Y09} a generalization of the above results to the so-called compound distributions is also discussed, providing generalizations and elementary proofs of the results from \cite{JKM13}.

-In this short note we go beyond the convex case discussed by Yu in \cite{Y09}.
-We develop a discrete analogue of the concept of degrees of freedom introduced in \cite{FG06} and use it to prove the following theorem.
+The following theorem goes beyond the convex case discussed by Yu in \cite{Y09}.

 \begin{theorem} Let $X$ be an ultra-log-concave random variable with integral mean.
 Then